HariCyber-Sec/ddos-simulation-lab/notes.md

 * CPU usage on Metasploitable 2 spiked
 * Network became unresponsive to ping after sustained SYN flooding
-* Wireshark captured a high volume of duplicate SYN packets
+* Wireshark captured high volume of SYN packets, some with spoofed or random IPs

 ---